Newcastle University School of Medicine: Reputation and rankings

 As of 2020 the medical school admits some 367 students per year (including 26 from overseas) making it one of the largest medical schools in the UK.
 According to UCAS, Cambridge, Oxford, and Newcastle are the most academically selective universities for entry to study medicine in the United Kingdom.
 During the 2020 admissions cycle for both the four-year A101 graduate and five-year A100 undergraduate MBBS course, there were ten applicants for every place.
 Prospective students applying to the medical school for both the standard (five-year) and accelerated (four-year) programmes are required to sit the UCAT admission test.
-The most recent UCAT cut-off for invitation to interview for the A100 and A101 courses was 2730 and 2920 respectively for 2020 entry (scores in the 85th and 95th percentile of test-takers).
+In 2020 the UCAT cut-off for invitation to interview for the A100 and A101 courses was 2730 and 2920 respectively for 2020 entry (scores in the 85th and 95th percentile of test-takers).

 Research

 Newcastle Medical School hosts several Newcastle University Centres of Research Excellence (NUCoREs), including those dedicated to cancer, rare diseases, regenerative medicine, transplantation and advanced therapies, ageing and inequalities, and transformative neuroscience.
 In research leadership, the school leads multiple national and international research centres, including NIHR Newcastle Biomedical Research Centre, CRUK Newcastle Cancer Research Centre and Drug Discovery Programme, the National Renal Complement Therapeutics Centre, Cystic Fibrosis Trust Strategic Research Centre, and Versus Arthritis Rheumatoid Arthritis Centre of Excellence.
 In the 2021 Research Excellence Framework (REF), 89% of the school’s Clinical Medicine research was rated as either world-leading (4 star) or internationally excellent (3 star), with significant gains in overall research power since the previous assessment.

 The school has a longstanding record of biomedical research, underpinning its clinical research infrastructure through collaboration with the Royal Victoria Infirmary since the early 20th century.
 In 2004, Newcastle scientists at the Centre for Life were the first group in the UK and Europe (second worldwide) to obtain a licence for human embryonic stem cell research.
 A year later, Newcastle researchers, led by professors Miodrag Stojkovic and Alison Murdoch based at the Centre for Life, were the first in the UK and among the first in Europe to clone a human embryo using somatic cell nuclear transfer.